Psoriatic arthritis: addressing the root causes of joint pain and skin inflammation

 The key difference between psoriatic arthritis and rheumatoid arthritis is that psoriatic arthritis affects the joints in the fingers and toes, while rheumatoid arthritis does not.
 Rheumatoid arthritis is more common in women than men, while psoriatic arthritis is more common in men than women.

-Both psoriatic arthritis and rheumatid arthritis are autoimmune conditions, and both can cause joint deformity, and can affect any joints.
+Both psoriatic arthritis and rheumatoid arthritis are autoimmune conditions, and both can cause joint deformity, and can affect any joints.
 The main way to differentiate between the two is blood work, and the psoriasis that is present on the body of psoriatic arthritis sufferers.

 Yes, it is possible to get psoriatic arthritis without psoriasis.
 Psoriatic arthritis is a form of arthritis that affects people with psoriasis, but it can also occur in people without psoriasis.